PDM4AR/exercises/docs/07-optimization.md

 ## Hints
 - To model the problem notice that in the environment there are already powerful libraries to solve optimization problems.
 For instance, [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html) and [pulp](https://coin-or.github.io/pulp/).
 - Since the islands stored in the `islands` tuple of `ProblemVoyage` are ordered based on their `id` and since each archipelago has the same amount of islands (apart from the first and the last one), you can use a smart indexing to access islands of the same archipelago.
+- When working with distances among islands, consider the islands as dimensionless points.